nagpalm7/Text-Summarization/Readme.md

-# Text Summarizer ( Project Code AC01 )
+# Text Summarizer-NLP ( Project Code AC01 )
 A seq-seq model with attention mechanism which produces short summaries for large texts.
+We have defined the training and the inference portion for the Encoder-Decoder based seq-seq model in our code.

+During pre-processing, we have converted all the text to lower case and removed all the punctuation marks, stop words and short words.
+The cleaned text and summaries are added as dataframe columns.
+For the decoder section, we have added the start and end tokens to our cleaned summary files.
+Tokenization is used to convert the sequences to words, calculate the overall vocabulary and use of rare words in the clean text and clean summary.
+While converting the vocabularies into word embeddings we have used a 100 dimenional vector for each word in our model.

+Training has been done on 20,000 samples and can be modified by the user in the code.

 ## Team Members ( **Team ID** 1959 )
 **Lakshay Virmani** [lakshayvirmani77@gmail.com](mailto:lakshayvirmani77@gmail.com)